 From 1948 to 1982 the RAAF flew the RAAF Ensign (without the Red Kangaroo).
 This was a light-blue ensign with a Roundel in the lower fly and the Southern Cross on the fly.
-During the Vietnam War, the RAAF removed the British Roundel on its aircraft and replaced the central red circle of the British roundel with a leaping red kangaroo to create a new Australian Roundel.
+On 2 July 1956 a unique Australian roundel was formally adopted for use on ADF aircraft where the RAF central red circle was replaced with a red kangaroo in motion.
 However, the Air Force Ensign with its British Roundel was not altered until 1982.

 On 6 May 1982, the current RAAF Ensign received Royal approval.
-The only change in design was the replacement of the RAF Roundel with the RAAF Roundel, which has a red kangaroo in motion at its centre.
+The only change in design was the replacement of the RAF style Roundel with the RAAF Roundel introduced in 1956.

 A proclamation was made by the Governor-General on 6 May 1982 recognising the ensign (described in the Schedule) under section 5 of the Flags Act 1953 as the ensign of the Royal Australian Air Force and to be known as the Royal Australian Air Force Ensign.

 The RAAF Ensign is flown on all RAAF Bases and establishments with ceremonial protocols applied to how it is raised and lowered.
 The Ensign may also be carried as part of a ceremonial parade or used to cover the coffin at a RAAF military funeral.